 I was drawn to sociology to study how our social contexts shape the resources and opportunities we have access to, our ways of thinking about the world, how we live our lives, and what this ultimately means for our wellbeing.
 For example, how do our racialized and gendered experiences relate to our attitudes about “criminal” punishment?
 How do the places we have lived in the past, and our experiences there, correspond to where we live in the future?
 More recently, how do schooling experiences shape our educational trajectories?

-In my masters thesis, I researched how the attitudes about criminal punishment of four groups–Black men, Black women, White men, and White women–vary according to county arrest rates.
-This work was published in Social Science Research.
+I have worked on several related projects.
+In one paper, I researched whether and how attitudes about criminal punishment among four groups–Black men, Black women, White men, and White women–vary according to U.S. county arrest rates.
+Social Science Research published the findings.
+In another, I worked on a team to analyze the residential mobility and neighborhood outcomes of paternal incarceration (published in Social Science Research)

-Additionally, I have been part of a number of university-community research collaborations.
-Recently, I was part of a team from the UW Department of Sociology working with the King County and Seattle Housing Authorities to better understand the residential mobility patterns of local households using Housing Choice Voucher subsidies.
-Currently, I am working on the Seattle Rental Housing Market Study, an independent study conducted by the UW Department of Sociology and commissioned by the City of Seattle to better understand how renters and landlords are navigating the private rental market.
-I am also supporting UW-Tacoma faculty on the project, Mathematical Modeling with Cultural and Community Contexts, a multi-site NSF study that partners with local schools to investigate the integration of community-oriented math modeling into 3rd-5th grade curricula.
+My dissertation was possible because of my participation in an ongoing collaboration among the King County Housing Authority, the Seattle Housing Authority, and the UW Department of Sociology’s Professor Kyle Crowder.
+I have also worked on other community-oriented projects.
+In 2017-2018, I took the lead on focus groups, one-on-one interviews, and survey development for the Seattle Rental Housing Study.
+This was an independent study conducted by the UW Department of Sociology and commissioned by the City of Seattle to better understand how renters and property owners/managers navigate the private rental market.
+I also supported UW-Tacoma faculty on the project, Mathematical Modeling with Cultural and Community Contexts, a multi-site NSF-supported study that partnered with elementary schools to investigate the integration of community-oriented math modeling into 3rd-5th grade curricula.